nnnsss999/llmattacks/secure_llmattacks_v3/README.md

 This directory contains a clean workspace for the next version of the project.
 Legacy files from v2 are referenced under `original_v2_snapshot/`.

+The project uses a plain `pyproject.toml` for dependency management instead of Poetry.

 ## Folder layout

 - `attacks/` – attack corpora and scripts